codio/site/source/blog/articles/2013/04/annotations-released.html.md

 We are really happy to announce the release of Codio:Annotations, and we don't think you'll have seen anything quite like this before.
 It is an amazing way of documenting code where you need to explain things through code examples.
 Tutorials, APIs, frameworks and libraries are the usual suspects.

-##The problem with tutorials
+##The problem with Tutorials
 Tutorials, no matter how well they are written require mental leaps as you read large amounts of text, liberally seasoned with code snippets.
-Here is [a link to a very high quality tutorial](http://docs.webplatform.org/wiki/tutorials/events_in_javascript) from webplatform.org.
+Here is [a link to a very high quality tutorial](http://docs.webplatform.org/wiki/Tutorials/events_in_javascript) from webplatform.org.
 Take a look at it and imagine you have to learn from it.
 Wouldn't it be great if I had a complete, working project, ready to run and all shown and documented within a proper IDE.
 Read on.

 ##What it does
 Below is the same material in the Codio IDE with annotations added to it.
 You can play with the IDE below or [click here](https://codio.com/codio/Oscillating-Spring) to see it full screen.